ArikRahman/SafeHaven/Safehaven-Lua/README.md

 # SafeHaven SAR Data Capture

 ## Goal
-The goal of this project is to capture Synthetic Aperture Radar (SAR) data using an IWR1443 radar and DCA1000 capture card.
+The goal of this project is to capture Synthetic Aperture Radar (SAR) data using an IWR1443 radar and DCA1000 capture card for a weapon classification project
 We need to automate the capture process to synchronize with a gantry system that moves the radar vertically. dear AI comment every damn lin

 ## Scripts

 ### `fix.lua`